Class: Aws::States::Client

 #describe_execution(params = {}) ⇒ Types::DescribeExecutionOutput

-Provides all information about a state machine execution, such as the state machine associated with the execution, the execution input and output, and relevant execution metadata.
-Use this API action to return the Map Run ARN if the execution was dispatched by a Map Run.
+Provides information about a state machine execution, such as the state machine associated with the execution, the execution input and output, and relevant execution metadata.
+If you’ve [redriven] an execution, you can use this API action to return information about the redrives of that execution.
+In addition, you can use this API action to return the Map Run Amazon Resource Name (ARN) if the execution was dispatched by a Map Run.

 <note markdown=“1”> This operation is eventually consistent.
 The results are best effort and may not reflect very recent updates and changes.